Aldi Job Application Online for Employment and Careers

 As you already know, Aldi store associates are expected to work very hard and at times, many long hours.
 This puts a lot of stress on workers but if you are somebody who is motivated and energetic, you may find that the competitive pay this company offers is well worth it.

 With that said, take a look at the following jobs available at the store level and keep in mind that you will be expected to work hard while providing exceptional customer service with a smile, no matter how stressful or tired you are during your shift.
+The new national average starting wage for open store positions is approximately $18 per hour (based on market and position).

 Aldi Stocker